psycotica0/sasl/README.md

 ./vendor/bin/phpunit -c tests
 ```

-The integration tests test the authentication methods against an ejabberd server.
+The integration tests verify the authentication methods against an Ejabberd and Dovecot server.
-To launch an ejabberd server you can use the provided Vagrant box.
+To launch the servers you can use the provided Vagrant box.
 Just [install Vagrant](https://www.vagrantup.com/downloads.html) and run:

 ```
 vagrant up
 ```

-After so minutes you'll have a runnig ejabberd instance inside of a virtual machine.
+After so minutes you'll have the runnig server instances inside of a virtual machine.
 Now you can run the integration tests:

 ```